 Did you know Appalachia has the most snail species out of any region in North America?
 Discover the important role our slimy little friends play in the ecosystem in this issue’s Naturalist’s Notebook.

-By Molly Moore Nothing is more free than the sun and the wind, right?
-The answer is not as clear-cut as one might think, and is different from state to state and even within the same state, as utilities often…
+Nothing is more free than the sun and the wind, right?
+The answer is not as clear-cut as one might think, and is different from state to state and even within the same state, as utilities often set their own…